Migrate from OSS to Pro

 File Attachments Not Working

-Files exist in storage but can’t be accessed after migration.
+Files in storage but not accessible after migration:

 docker compose exec pwpush-pro bin/rails runner "puts ActiveStorage::Blob.first.url"